 Total abandonment is renunciation, a state in which even will and merits of action cease to be, and prior to which there is only endless giving up of attachment for fulfillment of the spiritual quest.
-There are
+There are two questions here: Arjun wants to know the essence of renunciation as well as the essence of relinquishment.
+Thereupon Yogeshwar Krishn says:

-- 2. "The Lord said, 'Whereas numerous scholars use renunciation for the giving up of covered deeds many others of mature judgement use relinguishment to name the abnegation of the fruits of all action."" - 3.
-"While many erudite men insist that since all actions are vile they ought to be forsaken, other scholars proclaim that deeds such as yagya, charity, and penance ought not to be forsaken."
+- "The Lord said, "Whereas numerous scholars use renunciation for the giving up of covered deeds many others of mature judgement use relinquishment to name the abnegation of the fruits of all action." - "While many erudite men insist that since all actions are vile they ought to be forsaken, other scholars proclaim that deeds such as yagya, charity, and penance ought not to be forsaken."